 Back in Field Mappings, expand the desired entity and filter the Field column for “header”.
 Using a sectionHeader field, perform the following steps:

 - Unhide the field.

 - Adjust the Sort Order so that it appears above the fields you want to group together.

 Notice that I gave it a label of Microsoft Office Skills and sorted it so that all related fields display underneath it.
 Try adding a Section Header to improve the look and feel of your records!

 Tip 3: Creating Templates

-Minimising “bad data” in your database starts with data integrity, which is, of course, up to your users entering data in Bullhorn.
-As an administrator, you can assist in this effort by templatising fields so that users know how they should be entering information.
+Minimizing “bad data” in your database starts with data integrity, which is, of course, up to your users entering data in Bullhorn.
+As an administrator, you can assist in this effort by templatizing fields so that users know how they should be entering information.